 Whether you like to dress up or not, you will love some fancy dressed up marshmallows!

 1 cup peanut butter chips

-Melt white chocolate chips and 1 teaspoon oil in a microwave safe bowl in the microwave in 30 second increments, stirring in between, until melted.
+Melt chips in the microwave in 30 second increments, stirring in between, until fully melted.

-Allow pretzels to harden completely on parchment paper before storing in an airtight container for up to 1 week at room temperature
+Allow marshmallows to set completely before placing in an airtight container and storing at room temperature for up to 1 week.